Skip to content

 Chichester has everything an English city should have: history, a beautiful cathedral, and a mixture of modern and quirky shops.

-Chichester was built in Roman times and there is still plenty of Roman history to enjoy, from the layout of the streets to the Roman walls surrounding the inner city.
-While you’re in the area, be sure to visit the Roman Palace at Fishbourne – the largest roman residence found in Britain.
+The city was built in Roman times and there’s still plenty of Roman history to enjoy, including the Roman walls surrounding the inner city.
+While you’re in the area, be sure to visit the Roman Palace at Fishbourne – the largest Roman residence found in Britain.

-Chichester is not a large city, and it’s perfectly possible to explore it in a day.
-Why not combine your trip with a visit to the South Downs just north of Chichester, or the fantastic beach of West Wittering to the south.
+Chichester isn’t a large city, so it’s perfectly possible to explore it in a day.
+Why not combine your trip with a visit to the South Downs just north of Chichester, or the fantastic beach of West Wittering to the South.

 Recommended by: Stuart Forster of Go Eat Do

-England’s New Forest National Park lies approximately 90 minutes’ train journey south-west of London.
+England’s New Forest National Park lies about a 90 minute train journey southwest of London.
 The area was formerly a royal hunting ground, established during the reign of William the Conqueror and much of it is still crown land.
-Around 5,000 ponies roam the scenic countryside.
+Around 5,000 wild ponies roam the scenic countryside.

 Walking and cycling are popular ways of exploring the New Forest’s woodland and meadow trails.
-Bicycles, including electric bikes, are available for hire next to the railway station at Lyndhurst, meaning you don’t need to transport your own.
+Bicycles, including electric bikes, are available for hire next to the railway station at Brockenhurst.

 Recommended by: Rose, Where Rose Goes

-One of the highlights is the walk to nearby Wittenham Clumps, two 120m chalk hills offering views out across Oxfordshire from the top.
+One of the highlights is the walk to nearby Wittenham Clumps, two 120m chalk hills offering gorgeous views across Oxfordshire.
 This four-mile circular walk runs along the banks of the Thames and passes over Days Lock, where scenic steamboat rides begin.
-Once you’ve explored the scenery, you can return to Dorchester and enjoy a typical English meal or cream tea at The George Hotel, a 15th-century coaching inn in the heart of Dorchester.

 23. Colchester, Essex